 - Onion: Yellow onion or white onion.

 - Simple seasonings: Dried thyme, dried oregano, dried basil or replace with Italian seasoning.
 Red pepper flakes, salt and pepper.

 How to Make Stuffed Peppers in Instant Pot

-- Pressure cook: Close the lid, set vent to Sealing and press Pressure Cook stuffed peppers on High or Manual for 10 minutes.
-Once cook time is over, you can release pressure using quick release or let it subside on its own.
-Open the lid and your stuffed peppers are ready to be served.
+- Pressure cook stuffed peppers in Instant Pot: Close the lid, set vent to Sealing position and press Pressure Cook button on High pressure or Manual button for 10 minutes.
+Once cook time is over, you can release pressure using Quick Pressure Release or let it subside on its own.
+Open the lid and your Instant Pot stuffed peppers are ready to be served.